classdojo/policies/privacy.md

 >Basically,
 >
->ClassDojo helps teachers encourage students and engage parents!
+>ClassDojo helps teachers encourage students and engage parents.
 Learn more here.

 ## How does ClassDojo protect children’s personal information?
-Protecting children’s privacy is especially important to us - we’re former educators and parents ourselves, after all!
+Protecting children’s privacy is especially important to us - we’re educators and parents ourselves, after all.
 This is why we’ve signed the Student Privacy Pledge and received TRUSTe’s Children’s Privacy Seal, signifying that this Privacy Policy and our practices with respect to the operation of the Service have been reviewed and approved for compliance with TRUSTe’s Children’s Privacy Program.
 COPPA protects the online privacy of children under the age of 13 (“child” or “children”); for more information about COPPA and generally protecting children’s online privacy, please visit [OnGuard Online].

 **What Information Does ClassDojo Collect from Children, and How Is It Used?**
-ClassDojo collects the minimal amount of information from students necessary to create accounts on our Service: we ask students to provide a unique username (we advise students to not use their real name), a password, and the unique code they have been given by their teacher to connect with a class.
+ClassDojo collects the minimal amount of information from students necessary to create accounts on our Service: we ask students to provide a unique username (we advise students not to use their real names), a password, and the unique code they have been given by their teacher to connect with a class.
 Consistent with the requirements of COPPA, we also ask for the child’s age, and a parent or guardian email address from the child so we can seek verifiable parental consent or provide parental notice (as applicable).
 We will not use parent emails provided this way to market our Service to the parent, unless the parent has opted in to email marketing or has separately created an account on our Service.
 Beyond this, the ClassDojo student account does not allow the child the ability to upload any other content to their account, or enter any other personal information.
 In addition to the information entered by the child, we automatically collect some information from any use of our Service as set forth in the “Information collected automatically” section.

 We use this information to provide the Service to the child, for security and safety purposes, or as required by law or to enforce our Terms.
 We will not require children to provide more personal information than is reasonably necessary in order to participate in the Service.
 If we discover that we have collected information from a child in a manner inconsistent with COPPA, we will take appropriate steps to either delete the information, or immediately seek the parent’s consent for that collection.
 We do not disclose any personal information about children to third parties, except to service providers necessary to provide the Service, as required by law, or to protect the security of the Service or other users.
 Information collected from students (including personal information and information collected automatically) is never used or disclosed for third party advertising, including any kind of first- or third-party behaviorally targeted advertising, and children’s personal information is never sold or rented to anyone, including marketers or advertisers.